gchq/sleeper/docs/07-data-retrieval.md

 ./scripts/utility/lambdaQuery.sh ${INSTANCE_ID}
 ```
 This will first ask you to choose whether you want the results to be sent to an S3 bucket or an SQS queue.
 If you specify S3 then the
-results are written to the S3 bucket named sleeper-<instance-id>-query-results.
+results are written to the S3 bucket named `sleeper-<instance-id>-query-results`.
 (The instance property `sleeper.query.results.bucket` will
 be set to this value.
 Note that this is a system defined property, so it is set to a bucket that is created during the CDK deployment process.)

 This will again ask you to choose between an exact query and a range query.
 It will ask for the key or keys, and then send the appropriate
 message to the query SQS queue.

-If you chose the S3 option, then the results will be written to Parquet files in a directory called query-<query-id> in the bucket
+If you chose the S3 option, then the results will be written to Parquet files in a directory called `query-<query-id>` in the bucket
-sleeper-<instance-id>-query-results.
+`sleeper-<instance-id>-query-results`.
 They can then manually be retrieved from there.
 If you specified SQS then the results are written
-to the SQS queue named <instance-id>--QueryResultsQ.
+to the SQS queue named `<instance-id>--QueryResultsQ`.
 To poll the results queue and print the results when they are available use:
 ```bash
 java -cp clients/target/clients-*-utility.jar sleeper.clients.QueryResultsSQSQueuePoller ${INSTANCE_ID}
 ```